 Certain of our wholly owned subsidiaries entered into financing arrangements whereby such subsidiaries sold a portion of their precious metals catalyst to a financial institution and then leased back the precious metals catalyst in exchange for cash.
 The volume of the precious metals catalyst and the lease rate are fixed over the term of each lease, and the lease payments are recorded as interest expense.
 The current leases mature in one year or less.
-Upon maturity, we must either satisfy the obligation at fair market value or refinance or extend the maturity.
+Upon maturity, we must either satisfy the obligation at fair market value or refinance to extend the maturity.

 HF Sinclair may, from time to time, issue letters of credit pursuant to uncommitted letters of credit facilities with its lenders.
-At March 31, 2024, there were no letters of credit outstanding under such facilities.
+At March 31, 2024 June 30, 2024, there were no ~~letters~~ letters of credit outstanding under such credit facilities.